 Conclusion: The significant relationship between psychological empowerment, resilience, spiritual well-being and academic success in this study supports the statements in the literature that these concepts may play an important role in persistence through the challenges of nursing education.
 Research is needed to examine if strategies to enhance empowerment, resilience, and spiritual well-being can increase academic success in a test-retest design.

-Beauvais, Audrey et al. "Factors Related to Academic Success Among Nursing Students: A Descriptive Correlational Research Study."
-Nurse Education Today 34.6 (2014): 918-23.
+Beauvais, Audrey M.; Stewart, Julie G. DNP, MPH; DeNisco, Susan; and Beauvais, John E., "Factors Related to Academic Success Among Nursing Students: A Descriptive Correlational Research Study" (2014).
+Nursing Faculty Publications.
+54.